semaphoreci/docs/docs/examples/rails-continuous-integration.md

 `.semaphore/semaphore.yml`.

-The application uses the latest stable version of Rails, Rubocop, Brakeman, RSpec, Capybara, with PostgreSQL as the database.
+The application uses the latest stable version of Rails, Rubocop, Brakeman, RSpec, and Capybara, with PostgreSQL as the database.

 ## Overview of the CI pipeline

 The demo Rails CI pipeline performs the following tasks:

-- Scans the code for style and security issues using Rubocop and Brakeman;
+- Scans the code for style and security issues using Rubocop and Brakeman
-- Runs unit tests, using RSpec;
+- Runs unit tests using RSpec
-- Runs integration tests.
+- Runs integration tests

-Mature applications usually have many tests and optimizing their runtime saves a lot of valuable time for development.
-So for demonstration we run different types of unit tests in parallel jobs.
+Mature applications usually have many tests, and optimizing their runtime saves a lot of valuable time for development.
+For this demonstration we will run different types of unit tests in parallel jobs.

-When code scanning detects errors, it's a good idea to not run any further tests and fail the build early.
-Similarly, in case any unit tests fail, it usually signals a fundamental problem in code.
-In that case we want fast feedback, so we configured the pipeline to fail the build before proceeding to time consuming integration tests.
+When code scanning detects errors, it's a good idea to stop running tests and fail the build early.
+Similarly, in the event that any unit tests fail, it's usually a signal that there is a fundamental problem in the code.
+In such cases we want fast feedback, and should configure the pipeline to fail the build before proceeding to time-consuming integration tests.

-For these reasons our pipeline is composed of three blocks of tests:
+For these reasons, our pipeline is composed of three blocks of tests:

 ![Rails CI pipeline](https://github.com/semaphoreci-demos/semaphore-demo-ruby-rails/raw/master/public/ci-pipeline.png)